The Benefits of Stepping Back: Understanding When To Take A Break From Therapy

 When you take breaks from therapy, you can practice handling challenging situations independently.
 Using the skills you learned in treatment may help you feel more confident.
 For example, you might find that you're better at calming yourself down during tasks that you found challenging before, like writing, preparing for an exam, or working on a stressful project.

 Taking a break may allow you to reevaluate your goals and see how much you've achieved, enabling you to set new therapy goals.
+This pause can help you reflect on your progress and determine if additional skills or growth areas should be prioritized in future sessions.
 For instance, you could set a new goal to improve your work-life balance or to develop better communication skills with your partner.

 Real-life application of coping skills